LandRegistry/local-land-charges/migration/delivering-migration.md

           <h4 class='heading-small'>Benefits</h4>
           <p>Automation, where possible, helps release time for experienced officers to focus on the more complex requirements.</p>
           <p class='inset-text'>Potential positional accuracy problems are first identified during the Early Engagement phase.
 A further examination is conducted during data discovery activities, as the local authority progresses along its migration journey.
 A PAI dashboard is only run when it is deemed necessary to verify an issue.</p>
+          <a href='/local-land-charges/files/Migration/Getting%20your%20service%20ready/A%20detailed%20guide%20to%20addressing%20Positional%20Accuracy%20Issues%20(PAI)%20in%20your%20data.mp4' onclick="linkClicked()">A detailed guide to addressing positional accuracy issues (PAI) in your data</a> (MP4, 5 minutes 26 seconds, 17.1MB)
         </div>
       </li>
       <li class='step-by-step-item'>